The Bottom Line

-I’ve put over 1600 miles on my Diva Gel Superflow saddle so far, primarily during several bikepacking trips and races in the 200 – 450 mile range (Tour de los Padres and The Big Lonely, for example).
+I’ve put over 4000 miles on my Diva Gel Superflow saddle so far, primarily during several multi-day bikepacking races and a couple multi-month bikepacking trips.
 A majority of those miles have been on gravel and dirt roads with plenty of pavement and some singletrack mixed in.
 I also use it for my casual day rides around home, both on mountain bike trails and on the road.

 My Diva Gel Superflow has spent quality time on two different bikes – my Fargo bikepacking rig and my Stella mountain bike – and was even briefly on my Long Haul Trucker road touring bike.
 In my opinion it works equally well for mountain biking, gravel riding, and casual road riding or commuting.

 The only subgenre of cycling where this saddle would seem out of place: competitive road cycling.
 If you need a saddle that’s half the weight (and twice the price), look into Selle Italia’s line of performance-focused saddles with a similar style of cutout.
 For everyone else, especially women who ride long distances and / or struggle with soft tissue pain, I recommend giving the Diva Gel Superflow a try.

 When you buy through affiliate links in this post, I may earn a small commission.
 Thanks for your support!
 I always offer unbiased opinions based on real experience from the road and trail.
 Learn more.